cmgrey83/umb-customforms/UmbracoCustomForms/ReadMe.txt

     </Forms>
   </CustomForms>

-  ALSO: Make sure the section is registered in the web.config with the following in the <configSections> section:
+  Make sure the section is registered in the web.config with the following in the <configSections> section:

   <section name="CustomForms" type="CustomForms.Setup.CustomFormsConfig" />